This is article #28 out of 50 in The Startup Marketing Playbook.

 - 8pm – 11pm: Various evening events, vendor parties

 With this packed schedule, it is crucial to carefully prioritize your time.
 Ensure you are meeting with the most important prospects, customers and partners.
 To do this, you must plan in advance.

 Day of show

-Nearly the minute after the show ends, cleaning crews descend on the show floor to dismantle booths and clean up.
+Almost immediately after the show ends, cleaning crews descend on the show floor to dismantle booths and clean up.
 The booth vendor will take care of the heavy lifting for your booth.
 However, your marketing team is responsible for all of the collateral, materials, and often the designed assets you used for the booth.
-Be prepared to run back and forth to the shipping office for boxes (ideally reuse the boxes that were used to ship materials to the show).
+Be prepared to run back and forth to the shipping office for boxes (ideally keep and reuse the boxes that were used to ship materials to the show).